Las Meninas: Interpretation

 Now he (the painter) can be seen, caught in a moment of stillness, at the neutral centre of his oscillation.
 His dark torso and bright face are half-way between the visible and the invisible: emerging from the canvas beyond our view, he moves into our gaze; but when, in a moment, he makes a step to the right, removing himself from our gaze, he will be standing exactly in front of the canvas he is painting; he will enter that region where his painting, neglected for an instant, will, for him, become visible once more, free of shadow and free of reticence.
 As though the painter could not at the same time be seen on the picture where he is represented and also see that upon which he is representing something."

-In his 2015 analysis, Xavier d'Hérouville brings the painting closer to its first name, namely "The Family of Philippe IV", which at the time earned it the term "theology of painting" by Luca Giordano, contemporary painter of Velázquez.
-Through this representation, the painter would have conceptualized the divine view of his creation.
-When the spectator places himself in front of the canvas, in place of the King's study for which this painting was very exclusively intended, he finds himself instantly invested with the divine power, that of "seeing without being seen" the Family of Philip IV.
-The interface that constitutes this canvas must therefore be considered as a "one-way mirror" in which each of the protagonists of this representation looks at themselves, and behind which the monarch invests divine power, and his wife, can at leisure and in complete discretion to contemplate their life's work, their "Family", in the broadest sense of the term.
+In his 2015 analysis, Xavier d'Hérouville brings the painting closer to its first name, namely "The Family of Philippe IV", which at the time earned it the term "theology of painting" by Luca Giordano, a contemporary painter of Velázquez.
+Through this representation, the painter would have conceptualised the divine view of his creation.
+When the spectator places himself in front of the canvas, in place of the king's study for which this painting was very exclusively intended, he finds himself instantly invested with the divine power, that of "seeing without being seen" in the Family of Philip IV.
+The interface that constitutes this canvas must therefore be considered as a "one-way mirror" in which each of the protagonists of this representation looks at themselves, and behind which the monarch invests divine power, and his wife, can at leisure and in complete discretion contemplate their life's work, their "Family", in the broadest sense of the term.
 Further still, this canvas can be seen not only as a summary of the state of advancement of his art at the time of painting, but also as a curriculum vitæ of Velázquez's life and career.
-The latter having gone so far as to represent himself in this "fresco" at three key periods of his own existence within the Court of Spain: in the background and to the left, as the King's painter, then to the right this time, at the very heart of the Family of Philip IV, alongside the governess, as valet of the King's bedroom, and finally at the back and in the center, camped on the stairs, as Aposentador or Marshal of the Palace, the supreme function he exercised as the King's best friend and confidant.
+The latter having gone so far as to represent himself in this "fresco" at three key periods of his own existence within the Court of Spain: in the background and to the left, as the king's painter, then to the right this time, at the very heart of the Family of Philip IV, alongside the governess, as valet of the king's bedroom, and finally at the back and in the center, camped on the stairs, as Aposentador or Marshal of the Palace, the supreme function he exercised as the king's best friend and confidant.